-SMBDC suggest that the national strategy should be delivered through local action plans.
-These plans should be developed and delivered by local partnerships - 'development clusters'.
-The first such cluster is currently operating in Tayside and Fife.

-- 6. SMBDC are now working to develop the second cluster in Highlands.
+- 5. SMBDC suggest that the national strategy should be delivered through local action plans.
+These plans should be developed and delivered by local partnerships 'development clusters'.
+The first such cluster is currently operating in Tayside and Fife. - 6.
+SMBDC are now working to develop the second cluster in Highlands.
 The initial suggestion is this cluster should comprise several sub areas including Cairngorms National Park, Lochaber and Glen Coe ('Outdoor Capital'), Inverness and North etc. - 7.
 These proposals are at an early stage but we consider there are considerable advantages in developing a local mountain bike action plan including; - a.
-An area of outstanding natural heritage that would benefit from a coordinated approach to promotion and development of sustainable cycling. - b.
-Support from single private sector organisation covering the whole area (Cairngorms Business Partnership) with a well developed activity providers group; - c.
-Support from CNPA with existing structures that work across public sector boundaries; - d.
-Single access authority (CNPA); - e.
-Specific 'National Parks' post in Education Scotland developing outdoor learning in the Curriculum for Excellence; - f.
-Existing strategies agreed that will support a Cluster Development Plan (CNP Outdoor Access Strategy, HIE Mt Biking in Speyside [study under dev], CBP Marketing Strategy); - g.
-An area with outstanding potential for adventure cycling an existing network of off road trails that offer opportunities for multi day routes in a stunning environment; - h.
-An area with growing 'resort' infrastructure: Laggan and ...Lecht in place but with plans to develop new facilities in Tomintoul and at Cairngorm Mountain; - i.
-An area with outstanding opportunities for education that includes the National Outdoor Centre at Glenmore Lodge and many other well established outdoor education centres and outdoor trainers. - j.
-An area where targeted messages about responsible behaviour can be coordinated through CNPA; - k.
+Support from single private sector organisation covering the whole area (Cairngorms Business Partnership) with a well developed activity providers group; - b.
+Support from CNPA with existing structures that work across public sector boundaries: - c.
+Single access authority (CNPA); - d.
+Specific 'National Parks' post in Education Scotland developing outdoor learning in the Curriculum for Excellence;

+- e.
+Existing strategies agreed that will support a Cluster Development Plan (CNP Outdoor Access Strategy, HIE Mt Biking in Speyside [study under dev], CBP Marketing Strategy); - f.
+An area with outstanding potential for adventure cycling an existing network of off road trails that offer opportunities for multi day routes in a stunning environment: - g.
+An area with growing 'resort' infrastructure: Laggan and ...Lecht in place but with plans to develop new facilities in Tomintoul and at Cairngorm Mountain; - h.
+An area with outstanding opportunities for education that includes the National Outdoor Centre at Glenmore Lodge and many other well established outdoor education centres and outdoor trainers. - i.
+An area where targeted messages about responsible behaviour can be coordinated through CNPA; - j.
 Community groups with an interest in developing skills facilities close to communities for local youths and sports development.